French Revolution of 1848: 22 February

-Aware of the political gatherings scheduled for the following day, on 21 February the French government had banned the political banquets for the second time.
+Aware of the political gatherings scheduled for the following day, the French government banned the political banquets for the second time on 21 February.
 The ban succeeded in pressuring the organizing committee to cancel the events.
 However, the workers and students, mobilising in the previous days, refused to back down over the demonstrations.
 22 February started quietly, and at 9 a.m., members of the Municipal Guard who had been assigned to arrest the banquet leaders were recalled to their normal duties by the Prefect of Police.
 Only a small number of troops remained at critical points.
 Shortly before noon, large crowds began flooding out onto the streets of Paris, gathering from the eastern suburbs and the Latin Quarter towards the Place de la Concorde and the Place de la Madeleine.
 Their appearance came as a surprise to the authorities, after the events were supposedly cancelled, and led to a confused initial response.

 The crowds, mostly unarmed, easily overcame the few Municipal Guardsmen, filling the squares and nearly invading the Palais Bourbon, the seat of the Chamber of Deputies.
 These demonstrations soon developed into a large-scale, popular revolt, making 22 February the first day of the Revolution.
 With the arrival of reinforcements in the afternoon, protesters were dispersed from the Place de la Concorde and the Place de la Madeleine.
 The crowds were too large to be arrested or contained, and so they spread out around the Champs-Élysées and back into southeast Paris, building the first barricades.
 In the evening, early skirmishes took place with the Municipal Guard.